Google Sheets

 Example

-First, I prepare a sheet with two columns: profileId
+First, you prepare a sheet with two columns: profileId

 and link